cvxgrp/cvxcli/README.md

 ## Install pipx

 The current way to deploy apps is to use [pipx](https://pypa.github.io/pipx/).
-The tool that creates a virtual environment for each app.
+The tool creates a virtual environment for each app.

 For the installation of pipx please refer to the [pipx documentation](https://pypa.github.io/pipx/installation/).